 But Marx’s advice made little impression, and by the late 1870s, the observations of Marx and Engels on the subject of trade unionism had assumed a far more critical character.
 Now that bourgeois economists were expressing greater sympathy toward the trade unions, Marx and Engels took pains to qualify their earlier endorsement.
 They distinguished their views from those of bourgeois thinkers like Lujo Brentano, whose enthusiasm for the trade unions was dictated, according to Marx and Engels, by his desire “to make the wage-slaves into contented wage-slaves.”

 By 1879, it was possible to detect in Engels’ writings on the subject of trade unionism an unmistakable tone of disgust.
 He noted that the trade unions had introduced organizational statutes that prohibited political action, thus barring “any participation in any general activity on the part of the working class as a class.”
-In a letter to Bernstein, dated June 17, 1879, Engels complained that the trade unions had led the working class into a dead end.
-"No attempt should be made to conceal the fact that at this moment a genuine workers' movement in the continental sense is non-existent here, and hence I don't believe you will miss much if, for the time being, you don't get any reports on the doings of the TRADE UNIONS here."
+In a letter to Bernstein, dated June 17, 1879, Engels complained that the trade unions had led the working class into a dead end:

 In an article written six years later, in which he contrasted the England of 1885 to that of 1845, Engels made no attempt to conceal his contempt for the conservative role played by the trade unions.
 Forming an aristocracy within the working class, they cultivated the friendliest relations with the employers, in order to secure for themselves a comfortable position.
 The trade unionists, Engels wrote with scathing sarcasm, “are very nice people indeed nowadays to deal with, for any sensible capitalist in particular and for the whole capitalist class in general.”

-But Engels' hopes were not fulfilled.
-It was not too long before these “new” unions began to exhibit the same conservative tendencies as the old ones.
-This was an early verification of the theoretical conception we consider critical to the analysis of the trade unions i.e., that the essential character of these organizations is not determined by the social position and status of the particular sections of workers organized within them.
-These are factors which, at most, only influence certain secondary aspects of trade union policy perhaps making some unions more or less militant than the average.
-Yet, in the final analysis, the trade union form, whose structure is drawn from, and embedded in, the social and production relations of capitalism, and, we must add, the nation-state framework, exercises the decisive influence that determines the orientation of its “content" the working class membership.
+But it was not too long before these “new” unions began to exhibit the same conservative tendencies as the old ones.
+This was an early verification of the theoretical conception we consider critical to the analysis of the trade unions — i.e., that the character of these organizations is not determined by the social position and status of the particular sections of workers organized within them.
+These are factors which, at most, only influence certain secondary aspects of trade union policy — perhaps making some unions more or less militant than the average.
+Yet, in the final analysis, the trade union form, whose structure is drawn from, and embedded in, the social and production relations of capitalism, and, we must add, the nation-state framework, exercises the decisive influence that determines the orientation of its “content” — the working class membership.

 However, with the end of the industrial depression in 1895, the German trade unions began to grow rapidly; and the changing relation of forces increased tensions between the party and the trade unions.
 By 1900, the membership of the trade unions had grown to 600,000.
 Four years later, the figure had risen to one million.
 As the ratio of SPD voters to trade union members declined, the dependence of the SPD upon the votes of trade unionists increased significantly.